-Today may be International Women's Day, but female designers are busy at work all year long.
-So we're celebrating by highlighting 22 top projects designed by women in 2018.
+March 8 may be International Women's Day, but female designers are busy at work all year long.
+So we're celebrating by highlighting 22 recent projects designed by women.

-This hotel is part of a new brand of hotel and residential properties that Wearstler is currently working on.
+This hotel is part of Proper Hotels & Residences, a brand of hotel and residential properties that Wearstler is currently working on.
 Properties in San Francisco, Santa Monica, and Austin, Texas, are open, downtown L.A. bows this year, and Portland, Oregon is scheduled for 2022.

 Sano and Taylor were ambitious as they tackled each communal space with an eye to modernize all the decadence without diminishing the original 1912 design.
 The idea was to restore the former glories, but with some restraint.
 In the French Room Bar, a Mr. Brown London chandelier glitters between the ceiling’s Phillip Jeffries gold leaf wallcovering and the bar itself, made of stained white oak and topped with honed black marble.